jpolster/LLIBrowser/README.md

 # LLIBrowser
-The Firefox Add-On that enables the easy search for learning materials based on the topic of the web page
+A Firefox Add-On that enables the easy search for learning materials based on the content of the web page